-Exams will mostly be in a multiple choice format using scantron forms.
+Exams will be a combination of multiple choice and short answer.
 The final exam will be cumulative and will reflect both the course material discussed since Exam #3 and material from previous exams.
 A portion of each exam will be a "group effort" and will count as a smaller percentage of the total exam grade.
 Details of this exam format will be provided for you in class.